-The bucket industry has taken action because of the dangers of children accidentally falling into larger buckets and drowning by imprining a warning label on larger buckets (4–7 gallon sizes).
+The bucket industry has taken action because of the dangers of children accidentally falling into larger buckets and drowning by imprinting a warning label on larger buckets (4–7 gallon sizes).
 Each bucket is labeled with a caution label warning of the danger of drowning.
-This labeling actually has been adopted as an ASTM Standard; the designation is F1615.
+This labeling has been adopted as an ASTM Standard; the designation is F1615.
 This standard may be purchased from the ASTM office.
 Since the labels have been applied to pails, there has been a noted reduction in the incidence of children drowning.

 Title: Warning label on larger buckets

 Description: Why there is a warning label on larger buckets

 The information contained in this article is for general information purposes only.
 The information is provided by

 United States Plastic Corp. and while we endeavor to keep the information up to date and correct, we make no representations or

 warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with

 respect to the website or the information, products, services, or related graphics contained on the website for any purpose.

 Any reliance you place on such information is therefore strictly at your own risk.